ecschoye/idatt2502-project/README.md

 To specify flags for logging use the commands under:

 ##### Log training
-Logs the traning to make graphs on Neptun
+Logs the training to make graphs on Neptun
 ```bash
 make ddqn args="--log"
 ```

 ##### Log the completed model
-Logs the model to make graphs on Neptun
+Logs the model to Neptun
 ```bash
 make ddqn args="--log-model"
 ```

 ##### Log training and the completed model
-Logs the training and the model to make graphs on Neptun
+Logs the training to make graphs and the model on Neptun
 ```bash
 make ddqn args="--log --log-model"
 ```

 ##### Python options
-Pyhton3 is set to standard and if your computer uses python instead of python3 you can overwrite this with the command under:
+Pyhton3 is set as standard so if your computer uses python instead of python3 you can overwrite this with the command below:

 ```bash
 make ddqn PYTHON=python